danielle-vandyk/MMM-Coefficient-Retrieval-Experiment/README.md

 ## Purpose of MMM Coefficient Retrieval Experiments

-Unlike many other ML tasks, the purpose of MMM is to make inferences.
-In predictive tasks, it doesn't matter if the coefficients are correct as long as the predictions are close to correct.
-This is not true for MMM.
-Correct coefficients is the name of the game.
+MMM Coefficient Retrieval Experiments are intended as a new validation method, focused specifically on assessing the accuracy of coefficients.
+It can be used for two main purposes:
+1. **Comparing modeling methods**:  Here are some example scenarios:
+   - Should you use national-level or DMA-level data?
+   - What happens if you group small channels?
+2. **Assessing the impact of modeling conditions**
+   - Are coefficients as accurate for small channels as for large channels?
+   - What is the impact of extra noise on coefficient accuracy?